shepai/OpenEduBot/Instructions and code/README.md

 <img src="https://raw.githubusercontent.com/shepai/OpenEduBot/main/Assets/291091183_407439234666715_8003499927750599944_n.jpg" width="25%" >

 ### ServoBot
 Servo bot is in development, and will allow you to control two wheels via continuous rotation servos.
+Continuous rotation servos typically have a threshold screwjoint, if you find that your motors are rotating when you have not made them it is likely you will need to turn the threshold till they stop moving.
+Be aware that the equilibrium can only be set when the motors have been issued a stop command and are still rotating.

 ## CircuitPython